 In 2007 I was diagnosed with breast cancer.
 I have been cancer free since 2008.
-However, I am still in treatment and go to a lot of doctor’s appointments.
+However, I go to a lot of doctor’s appointments.
 While I wait to see the doctor I take photographs.

 A camera is now in the hands of everyone with a cell phone.
 It is always available, even when wearing only a hospital gown.

 I sometimes spend as long as two hours waiting in an exam room to be seen by a doctor.

 The phlebotomist did not know that I took her picture, but she took my blood.

 Hallways to rooms that are all somewhat similar, an endless medical maze through hospital corridors.

 I see a dermatologist yearly because having had breast cancer raises the odds for developing skin cancer.